Indiana Private Lands Access Program (IPLA)

-Access Program Providing Land Enhancements (APPLE) offers financial incentives to landowners who allow controlled public access hunting on their private lands.
+Indiana Private Lands Access Program (IPLA – formerly known as APPLE) offers financial incentives to landowners who allow controlled public access hunting on their private lands.
 Wildlife biologists will also work with landowners to establish and improve habitat.

 Public hunting opportunities are limited.
-APPLE's focus is on providing access for gamebird hunting of species such as pheasant, quail, woodcock and turkey.
+The program's focus is on providing access for gamebird hunting of species such as pheasant, quail, woodcock and turkey.
 Since Indiana is 96 percent privately owned, it makes sense to increase public access hunting opportunities on private lands.

-In cooperation with the Grasslands for Gamebirds and Songbirds program (GGS), the five regions targeted for participation in APPLE are:
+In cooperation with the Grasslands for Gamebirds and Songbirds program (GGS), the five regions targeted for participation in IPLA are:

 - Focal Region 1 (west central Indiana): Sullivan and Daviess counties, Greene County west of U.S. 231, Clay County south of U.S. 40